DaisukeBekki/nlp-tools/README.md

 ```
 See https://docs/haskellstack.org/en/stable/README/#how-to-install for details.

-Do the following in the directory under which you'd like to install *lightblue*.
+Do the following in the directory under which you'd like to install juman-tools.
 ```
 $ git clone https://github.com/DaisukeBekki/JSeM.git
 ```
 This operation will create the directory "JSeM" (henceforth we will refer to this directory as <jsem>) under the current directory.